Elegrous/Elegrous/README.md

 - 🔭 I’m currently working on my portfolio in GitHub and on my site https://elegrous.com/
 - 🌱 I’m currently learning Data Science, Machine Learning and Statistisc
 - 📫 How to reach me: https://www.linkedin.com/in/elegrous/
+- ⚡ I want to work in Microsoft 😄